 4. The Editorial Committee of the Journal reserves the right to accept or reject the submitted articles, as well as to request clarifications, corrections or modifications to them.

-5. The magazine will acknowledge receipt of the documents sent within a period not exceeding eight (8) business days.
+5. The journal will acknowledge receipt of the documents sent within a period not exceeding eight (8) business days.